Marcos de Aguilar: Biography

-He left all the officials of the ayuntamiento in their positions.
+Marcos de Aguilar left all the officials of the ayuntamiento in their positions.
 He was about 65 years old and ill with fever contracted on his arrival in Veracruz.
 The fever did not let up even after his arrival in the capital.
 After taking office, he retired from public occupations and then died.
 Before his death he turned over his functions to Aguilar.
 Aguilar took over the government on July 16, 1526.
 Also on that date, Diego Hernández de Proaño became alguicil general (general bailiff), named by the king.

 Four days later Ponce de León died.

 The day after his appointment, Aguilar named Gerónimo de Medina his associate in the government of the colony.
 The cabildo (city council) of Mexico City, composed of partisans of Cortés, at first rejected his authority.
 However, Aguilar was a man of energy and ability, and soon imposed his authority.
 Cortés himself disdained to recognize him.
 On December 1, 1526 Cortés, as captain-general of New Spain, announced some decrees that caused public friction between the two.

 On January 7, 1527, Antonio Cordero became alguicil de campo (bailiff of the countryside), named by Aguilar.
 The alguicil general had a voice and a vote in the municipal councils that governed the capital and other towns.
 The alguicil de campo represented the farmers and ranchers outside of the cities.

 Like his predecessor, Aguilar died in Mexico City after governing only a short while (7½ months).
 Cortés was suspected of poisoning both royal officials.
 Shortly before his death, he named Treasurer Alonso de Estrada as his successor.